chubby-unicorns/aws-cis-prowler/README.md

 # Prowler: AWS CIS Benchmark Tool

+## Differences between this and the [original](https://github.com/Alfresco/aws-cis-security-benchmark)

+I needed to run this script unattended inside an EC2 instance.
+As is best practice, we don't use any credentials on-instance - use instance roles instead.

+So, the script was modified to strip out `--region` and `--profile` and related sections and output.
+No functional changes have been made.

+_I might spend some time on trying to modify the original script to check if it's running inside an EC2 instance with a role attached, if not, check for the creds and profiles etc. The fact that the script uses `--profile $PROFILE --region $REGION` with almost every command means this would be quite a change.
+Perhaps use `PROFILE_STRING="--profile $PROFILE"` then replace every `--profile $PROFILE` with `$PROFILE_STRING` and the similar for `--region $REGION`._

+The CloudFormation template to launch this can be found in the /unattended/ folder of this repo.

 ## Description

 Tool based on AWS-CLI commands for AWS account hardening, following guidelines of the [CIS Amazon Web Services Foundations Benchmark 1.1 ](https://benchmarks.cisecurity.org/tools2/amazon/CIS_Amazon_Web_Services_Foundations_Benchmark_v1.1.0.pdf)